MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-security-tenant-level-planning.md

 - **Home tenant manages the credentials:** The user's home tenant stays in control of their identity and management of credentials.
 You don't need to synchronize identities.
 - **Home tenant manages the user's status:** When a user leaves that organization and the account is removed or disabled, with immediate effect, the user will no longer have access to your Power BI content.
 It's a significant advantage because you might not know when someone has left their organization.
 - **Flexibility for user licensing:** There are cost-effective [licensing options](whitepaper-azure-b2b-power-bi.md#licensing).
-An external user might already have a Power BI Pro or PPU license, in which case you don't need to assign one to them.
-It's also possible to grant them access to content in a Premium capacity workspace by assigning a Free license to them.
+An external user may already have a Power BI Pro or PPU license, in which case you don't need to assign one to them.
+It's also possible to grant them access to content in a Premium capacity or Fabric F64 or greater capacity workspace by assigning a Fabric (free) license to them.

 ### Key settings